awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-console.md

 The start time of the Insights event, measured as the first minute in which unusual activity was recorded\.
 This attribute is shown in the **Insights** table, but you cannot filter on event start time in the console\.

 **Baseline average**
 The normal pattern of API call rate or error rate activity\.
 The baseline average is calculated over the seven days preceding the start of an Insights event\.
-Though the value of the baseline duration—the period that CloudTrail measures for normal activity on APIs—is approximately seven days, CloudTrail rounds the baseline duration to a whole integer day, so the exact baseline duration can vary\.
+Though the value of the baseline duration—the period that CloudTrail analyzes for normal activity on APIs—is approximately seven days, CloudTrail rounds the baseline duration to a whole integer day, so the exact baseline duration can vary\.

 **Insight average**
 The average number of calls to an API, or the average number of a specific error that was returned on calls to an API, that triggered the Insights event\.
 The CloudTrail Insights average for the start event is the rate of occurrences that triggered the Insights event\.
 Typically, this is the first minute of unusual activity\.
 The Insights average for the end event is the rate of occurrences over the duration of the unusual activity, between the start Insights event and the end Insights event\.